beateskog/INF112project/README.md

 On Mac OS X:

-* The application won't start without giving the JVM the `-XstartOnMainThread` option.
-In Eclipse, you can set this up with *Run → Run Configurations...*, then choosing the *Arguments* tab and adding `-XstartOnMainThread` to *VM argument*.
+* The application won't start without giving the JVM the `-XstartOnFirstThread` option.
+In Eclipse, you can set this up with *Run → Run Configurations...*, then choosing the *Arguments* tab and adding `-XstartOnFirstThread` to *VM argument*.
 [Check this screenshot.](https://git.app.uib.no/inf112/22v/lectures/-/raw/master/img/eclipse-vm-args.png)

 * On Macs with the M1 processor, a newer version of libgdx is needed.
 The Maven [`pom.xml`](pom.xml) file has been set up to use version `1.10.1-SNAPSHOT` automatically.